masalinas/poc-csv-to-parquet/README.md

 - Jakarta servlet 4.0.3
 - Jersey version 2.36

-You must to add this attribute to your VM
+You must to add this argument to your VM:

 ```
 --add-exports java.base/sun.nio.ch=ALL-UNNAMED